Take-off is the attention grabber. Noise and a physics-defying vertical climb!

-"Eurofighter has been the catalyst for a lot of companies — companies like Indra who have a presence at Morón Air Base.
+"Eurofighter has been the catalyst for a lot of companies — companies like Indra (now Airbus) who have a presence at Morón Air Base.
 Today, it’s one of the biggest technology companies in Spain and there are many others who have benefited from being part of the Eurofighter programme.

 Base Commander Colonel Carlos Perez Martinez

 “The second effect for Spain is that Eurofighter represents a smooth, logical transition for the Spanish Air Force from the F18 to a much more advanced aircraft.
 For us in the Air Force the aircraft represents combat readiness.
 It has high availability, it’s reliable, and, of course, it’s very capable.
 Moving from the F18 to Eurofighter was such a natural path.
 The Eurofighter does everything its predecessor did but is more powerful, more robust, has more powerful sensors and more capability.
 Everything about it is superior.

 “It also provides us with interoperability with several other air forces across Europe.
 So if we go on exercises we find the same spare parts, same support equipment and same aircraft.
 It’s an aircraft that was built and developed 100 per cent to NATO standards which underscores its inter-operability.”

 Colonel Martinez says another key advantage of being part of the Eurofighter family is that Spain has direct influence over how the programme develops.

 With Eurofighter we are the owners of the aircraft and we have control.
 There are no black boxes

 “With Eurofighter we are the owners of the aircraft and we have control.
 There are no black boxes — everything in the aircraft is managed by the Spanish Air Force.
 It means we develop what we want, and we have full capability over the developing software, the improvements we want, and we have a real say in how the aircraft will evolve.